NWPlayer123/Orthrus/README.md

 # Orthrus
 Orthrus is a work-in-progress modding toolkit that aims to support a wide array of game file formats, to allow for blazing fast interoperability across systems and game engines.
-It supports no_std for embedded platforms, and tries to keep dependencies to a minimum.
+Project goals are minimizing dependencies and allocations (where possible), as well as running as fast as possible.

 For more about the structure of the Orthrus project, see the [Architecture](ARCHITECTURE.md) page.